Sephiroath/MogaTestDesign/README.md

 And recently Angular Material.

 ## What have i been up to?
 Lately i have really been looking into angular 2+ and its best practices...
-I actually wanted to implement Redux on this exercise... but it would take even longer (might do it tho).
+I actually wanted to implement Redux on this exercise... but it would take even longer (might do it later tho).
-I Will keep working on this exercise when i have the time, which i don't really have on weekdays.

 ## Final Rant
-Working with Text is hard as %^&#%...
+Working with Text is quite hard...

 ## Development server